Deniz Undav equalised for Stuttgart against Real, in a game that they'll be disappointed to have lost.

 Sebastian Hoeneß’s men will look to claim their first scalp on their return to the Champions League against Juventus, and they have all the tools required to do so.

-In their opening six Bundesliga games, Stuttgart scored 15 goals, and had scored three or more goals in a game on three occasions by the time of the October international break.
+Stuttgart have scored 15 goals in their opening seven Bundesliga fixtures, and have scored three or more goals in a game on three occasions.
 That total becomes four when we include their 5-0 win over Preußen Münster in the DFB Cup.
-So far, whether it be in the Bundesliga, Champions League or the DFB Cup, Sebastian Hoeneß’s side have managed to find the back of the net in every game they have played, which will cause Juventus plenty of concern.
-Aside from goals, Stuttgart had the third-highest amount of shots taken in the Bundesliga by mid-October with 100, showing that they’re capable of creating opportunities in volume, and it’s just a matter of whether they take them or not.
+So far, whether it be in the Bundesliga, Champions League or the DFB Cup, Sebastian Hoeneß’s side have managed to find the back of the net in every game they have played except one, which will cause Juventus plenty of concern.
+Aside from goals, Stuttgart have the third-highest amount of shots taken in the Bundesliga with 108, showing that they’re capable of creating opportunities in volume, and it’s just a matter of whether they take them or not.

 Watch: The best of Ermedin Demirović

 One of the reasons behind their ability to score goals so consistently is their strike force, made up of Deniz Undav and Ermedin Demirović.
-Both have been in scintillating form this season, with Demirović lying joint second in the scoring charts with five goals and Undav close behind with four by the time of the October international break.
-They had started three league games together this season by then, scoring seven goals between them in that time.
-They both boasted a goal each coming off the bench, with Demirović’s late equaliser against Hoffenheim proving especially important, and have proven their ability to play either as a front two or seperately as a lone striker.
+Both have been in scintillating form this season, with Demirović lying joint-third in the scoring charts with five goals and Undav close behind with four.
+They have started four league games together this season, scoring seven goals between them in that time.
+They both boast a goal each coming off the bench, with Demirović’s late equaliser against Hoffenheim proving especially important, and they have proven their ability to play either as a front two or seperately as a lone striker.

 Watch: The best of Deniz Undav